-Katrina Miller & Zayd Atkinson in person - Part of the CU Culture Crawl
+Katrina Miller, Zayd Atkinson, and Prof. Reiland Rabaka in person - Part of the CU Culture Crawl

 Explores the gap between Boulder, Colorado’s progressive self-image and the lived experiences of its small but resilient Black community by featuring Zayd Atkinson, a university student performing his work study job cleaning up the grounds of his dorm when he was threatened by a police officer and, soon, by eight officers with guns drawn.
 He lived to tell the story many Black men don't survive to tell.
 While it has a unique history, Boulder is emblematic of liberal, white, university-based communities that profess an inclusive ethic but live a segregated reality.
 The film explores the interconnected issues of land use, affordability, racial and class-based segregation, educational equity, and policing.

 Wed October 19, 2022, 7:00 PM, Muenzinger Auditorium

 United States of America, 2022, in English, 77 min • official site